Triangular Decomposition of the Crystal Lattice of Quantized Function Algebras: Exceptional Types: Consequences

-\begin{remark} The equality $\OAztK = \widehat{O}^{A_0}_t(G)$ (i.e.\ $\OAztK$ is the $\ast$-algebra generated by $\OAztG$) is used in a critical way in the proof of the compact quantum semigroup structure below, as well as in the comparison of the two crystallization approaches in~\cite[Section~5]{DDPa}. \end{remark}
+The equality $\OAztK = \widehat{O}^{A_0}_t(G)$ (i.e.\ $\OAztK$ is the $\ast$-algebra generated by $\OAztG$) is used in a critical way in the proof of the compact quantum semigroup structure below, as well as to compare the two different crystallization approaches for type $A_n$ simple Lie algebras in~\cite[Section~5]{DDPa}.